Last updated: ?Nov 27, 2016

 India?closely followed by?China is the largest importer of gold.
 Around half of the imported gold is used in gold jewelry.
 Also, gold is a place to invest for tens and thousands of middle class and an upper-class populace who find real estate tricky and stock market underperforming for the last five years.
 At a time when the price of gold in the international market is down by more than 30 percent from an all-time peak in mid-2011,?financial analyst?Hamsini Amritha?writes, ?It?s a great opportunity to invest in gold now ? and being in?India, gold can never go to waste.?

 High current account deficit (CAD) as seen in April 2013 of USD 18 billion and May 2013 of USD 20 billion was primarily led by gold imports of roughly around USD 7-8 billion each month.
 Depreciating?Indian Rupee?(approximately 8 percent this year) is believed to be attributed to a large extent on the surge in gold imports.
 The government has responded by raising import duties in order to reduce domestic demand.

-It is said that current international price of gold is now close to the?cost of production.
-The price of gold cannot fall below mining cost of the metal.
+It is said that the current international price of gold is now close to the?cost of production.
+The price of gold cannot fall below the mining cost of the metal.
 Else, mining firms will shut up their operations.
-This means that we are at the bottom from where the price can only go up.
+This means that we are at the bottom of where the price can only go up.

-The announcement of demonetisation of 1000 Rs and 500 Rs banknote on November 8, 2016 by Indian PM Narendra Modi reiterates the importance of not holding wealth in one currency, but distribute through other forms like investing in gold, real estate.
+The announcement of demonetization of 1000 Rs and 500 Rs banknote on November 8, 2016 by Indian PM Narendra Modi reiterates the importance of not holding wealth in one currency but distribute through other forms like investing in gold, real estate.